 The LRET creates a financial incentive for the establishment or expansion of renewable energy power stations, such as wind and solar farms or hydro-electric power stations.
 It does this by legislating demand for Large-scale Generation Certificates (LGCs).
 One LGC can be created for each megawatt-hour of eligible renewable electricity produced by an accredited renewable power station.
 LGCs can be sold to entities (mainly electricity retailers) who surrender them annually to the Clean Energy Regulator to demonstrate their compliance with the RET scheme’s annual targets.
 The revenue earned by the power station for the sale of LGCs is additional to that received for the sale of the electricity generated.

 The LRET includes legislated annual targets which will require significant investment in new renewable energy generation capacity in coming years.
-The large-scale targets ramp up until 2020 when the target will be 41,000 gigawatt-hours of renewable electricity generation.
+The large-scale targets ramp up until 2020 when the target will be 33,000 gigawatt-hours of renewable electricity generation.
 This target has been reduced in 2015 from 41,000 gigawatt-hours.